 The Haas Center for Public Service offers summer fellowships that fund students’ work in a variety of public service endeavors.
 Many, though not all, Haas fellowships can translate into internship experiences that meet the Urban Studies internship criteria.
-The following is a list of fellowships commonly pursued by Urban Studies students, though we recommend students explore the full list of fellowship offerings.
+The following is a list of fellowships commonly pursued by Urban Studies students, though we recommend students explore the full list of fellowship and other Cardinal Quarter offerings.

-Urban Summer and Daher Memorial Fellowship: Fellows have the opportunity to spend a summer working at an organization addressing urban issues.
+Urban Summer Fellowship: Fellows have the opportunity to spend a summer working at an organization addressing urban issues.

 Public Interest Law Fellowship: Fellows have the opportunity to spend a summer working fulltime in the field of public interest law.

 Philanthropy Fellowship: The Philanthropy fellowships provide fulltime, nine-week placements in various Bay Area foundations.

 Education and Youth Development Fellowship: Fellows spend the summer doing direct service as staff of Haas Center programs for local youth.
 Fellows work with either East Palo Alto Stanford Academy (EPASA) or the Upward Bound Program.